 Olivier Roland: Okay.

 Jason Friedman: And I think it was probably more like one out of fourteen ultimately.
-You know what I mean?
+Do you know what I mean?
 Thankfully, that one was big enough that it would help fill in the void but we weren’t moving forward, we were just barely treading water.
 It was very hard.

 Olivier Roland: Did you have to fire people?